Gman-Superfly/AKIRA/architecture_theoretical/ORTHOGONALITY.md

 │  A perfect sine wave sin(2πft) has:                                   │
 │  • Exact frequency f (Δf = 0)                                         │
 │  • Infinite extent in time (Δt = ∞)                                  │
-│  The wave goes on forever — it has no beginning or end.             │ │                                                                         │
-│  PURE TIME:                                                             │
+│  The wave goes on forever; it has no beginning or end.              │ │                                                                         │ │  PURE TIME:                                                             │
 │  ───────────                                                            │